Keeping your dog safe around deer

 - If your dog is barking, try to distract them and keep them quiet

-- Prepare for any trips by brushing up on your dog's recall training
+- Prepare for any trips by brushing up on your dog's recall training and researching whether there are any local rules you should be following

 - Ensure your dog is microchipped, that any microchip details are up to date, and that they're wearing a collar and ID tag with your details